spikedoanz/spikedoanz.github.io/content/index.md

 ---

-heya, i'm spike, ml researcher by day, neet at night.
+heya, i'm spike, ml researcher by day, neet at night

-[[beliefs|here]] are my beliefs. if these resonate with you, come [say hi](https://x.com/spikedoanz). i'll be here all day.
+if you've gotten this far, come [say hi](https://x.com/spikedoanz). i'll be here all day

 ### posts ###